 Our directors and executive officers are required to file reports of initial ownership and changes in ownership of our securities with the SEC.
-To our knowledge, based solely on a review of copies of such reports filed with the SEC and written representations that no other reports were required, we believe that all such filing requirements were timely met, except for one Form 4 for of Ava Parker, an independent director of the Company, in connection with a single transaction reporting the issuance of DSUs in lieu of our monthly dividend pursuant to the reporting person's election for February 2022, and one Form 4 each for Ava Parker, Paula Morabito, Frank Filipps and Cole Bitting, independent directors of the Company, in connection with single transactions in October 2022 reporting the issuance of DSUs as part of their quarterly compensation for serving on our Board of Directors.
+To our knowledge, based solely on a review of copies of such reports filed with the SEC and written representations that no other reports were required, we believe that all such filing requirements were timely met, except for one Form 4 for Ava Parker, an independent director of the Company, in connection with a single transaction reporting the issuance of DSUs in lieu of our monthly dividend pursuant to the reporting person's election for September 2023.